How to Open Big CSV Files – an Ultimate Guide

 ) and extract the files to a directory of your choice. -

-On macOS: SQLite comes pre-installed on macOS.
+On macOS, SQLite comes pre-installed.
 Verify by typing:

 sqlite3 --version